-Read more about the lost of habitat in this somewhat unbalanced Wikipedia article.
+Read more about the loss of habitat in this somewhat unbalanced Wikipedia article.

 Our future homes

-In the next century we’ll start living on the oceans.
+In the next century, we’ll start living in the oceans.
 As fresh, clean water becomes scarcer, humans will make advancements in desalinization and water purification.
 The main challenge with desalinization is that transporting the water is expensive.
 Imagine desalinizing the water in San Diego and then having to ship it, uphill, to a dry place like New Mexico or Arizona.

 It would be so much easier to process and consume the water at its source: the ocean.
 Therefore, I predict that our future homes will be built on the oceans themselves.
 I’m no architect, but it would be extra cool if the foundation could float on the ocean.
 That way, if sea levels rise 10 meters, the residents won’t care.

-Of course, many wonder how we would feed tens of billions of humans, many living on top of the oceans.
+Of course, many wonder how we would feed tens of billions of humans, much living on top of the oceans.
 Here's one clue...

 On the CDT I didn't have a pot and so I didn’t cook.
 I would soak food from Bob’s Red Mill such as couscous, textured vegetable protein, dry soy milk, dried fruit, granola, and protein powder.
 I also stuffed myself with Pemmican energy bars from Mealpack.